 Ready to head out even farther into the bay or Gulf?
 Galveston Party Boat offers half and full day bay and deep sea fishing excursions, and even 30 hour Safari and Tuna trips!
 Trips start at $30/person and all equipment and bait is provided!
 Click HERE to visit their website.

-There are numerous summer camp programs in the state that focus just on fishing…
+Here are several Summer Camps from around the state that focus just on fishing.

 Texas Outdoor Camp, Lake Bastrop